 At agileKRC we are finding that these are still very common questions to many.
 Surprisingly these questions are still being asked by many mature organisations who have been practising agile for many years now.

-These slides were used for the webinar that looked at the differences between the two roles and how to apply the roles correctly to different situations.
+This webinar recording looked at the differences between the two roles and how to apply the roles correctly to different situations.
 It looked at:

 - How agile operates in different contexts and environments